kor01/RoboND_pick_n_place/writeup.md

   7. compile each symbolic transform functions from  DH-parameter table and joint types

-  8. implement a forward kinematics inference function, takes joint states and foot-frame of the robot and sequentially multiplies each transform to obtain numerical value of each DH-frame (and kinematics frame).
+  8. implement a forward kinematics inference function which takes joint states and foot-frame of the robot and sequentially multiplies each transform to obtain numerical value of each DH-frame (and kinematics frame).
 The eef frame can be obtained by multiplying a fixed homogeneous transform to the last DH-frame

   these steps can be manually implemented case by case, by reading and filling value, performing geometric analysis over schematics, constructing and selecting common normals by experience.

-  Manually implementation is educational, but in practice automatically constructing forward kinematics has following advantages:
+  Manual implementation is educational, but in practice automatic approach has following **advantages**:

   * it frees us from performing kinematics analysis repeatedly by following the same principles and rules every time.